arifhaidari/terraform_deploy_model_web_database/README.md

 ## **Project Overview**

 This repository was created as a part of a hands-on project to develop proficiency with **Terraform** for managing and deploying infrastructure on **AWS**.
-The project demonstrates infrastructure automation and orchestration practices, from provisioning AWS EC2 instances and EBS volumes to deploying a WordPress application on a Kubernetes cluster using Helm charts.
+The project demonstrates infrastructure automation and orchestration practices, from provisioning AWS EC2 instances and EBS volumes to deploying a web application on a Kubernetes cluster using Helm charts.
 A CI/CD pipeline with GitHub Actions further facilitates deployment automation and workflow optimization.

 ## **Project Structure**